7 Types of Manager Meetings Every Agency Should Know About

 What Is a Manager Meeting?

-A manager meeting is a pre-planned session where an agency lead meets with employees, other members of the management team, or clients.
+A manager meeting is a pre-planned session where an agency lead meets with employees, team leaders, other members of the management team, or clients.

 The context and attendance of this meeting vary depending on the goal.
 Take the following examples:

-• The CEO and leadership team (e.g., CMO, COO) meet to discuss the agency’s long-term vision and yearly objectives.
+• The CEO and leadership team (e.g., CMO, COO) meet to discuss the agency’s long-term vision, yearly objectives, and strategic priorities.

-• Agency managers (e.g., Account, Creative, and Project Managers) have a management meeting to coordinate and resource large-scale marketing campaigns.
+• Agency managers (e.g., Account, Creative, and Project Managers) have a management meeting to coordinate and resource large-scale marketing campaigns to focus on organizational success.

 • A Client Relations Manager meets with a legacy client to discuss a change in pricing.

-• A Digital Marketing Manager has quarterly meetings with a Social Media Coordinator to discuss performance.
+• A Digital Marketing Manager has quarterly meetings with a Social Media Coordinator to discuss performance and improve team communication.

 • A Creative Director meets with all design team members to share departmental goals.